Planning a Portugal West Coast road trip and want to skip the crowds?

 If you’re travelling with a dog, keep in mind that the main beach doesn’t allow pets in summer, but Praia do Norte is dog friendly year-round.

-Parking And Camping In Nazaré
+Parking In Nazaré

 Avoid driving much further into town, it’s easy to take a wrong turn and end up on a tiny narrow cobbled road.